Tony Piccolo

-Antonio Piccolo (born 22 February 1960) is an Australian politician in the South Australian Branch of the Australian Labor Party as member for the South Australian House of Assembly seat of Light since the 2006 election.
-He is currently serving as the Deputy Speaker of the House of Assembly, a position he also held between 2011 and 2013.
+Antonio "Tony" Piccolo (born 22 February 1960) is a former Australian Labor politician who represented Light in the South Australian House of Assembly from 2006 until his defeat at the 2026 election.
+He served as the Deputy Speaker of the House of Assembly from 2011 to 2013 and again from 2022 to 2026.

 Early life

 Piccolo was born in Naples, Italy, and emigrated to Australia in 1963 with his parents.
 He was educated at Evanston Primary School, Gawler High School and the University of Adelaide, from which he graduated with a Bachelor of Economics.

 He was elected to the District Council of Munno Para in 1981, then became a councillor for the Town of Gawler from 1985 to 2006, serving as deputy mayor with a few short breaks from 1989 to 2000 and as mayor from 2000 to 2006.